Article updated on May 12, 2020.

 In a previous article, I mentioned how you can use in-app messages to get more engagement after a user signs up.
 But you can also use guides to generate more leads for your online business.

 Interactive guides are versatile.
 It can be used to highlight new products and promotions to catch the user’s attention and generate interest.
-Furthermore, with a better user experience, you will get more customer loyalty and marketing word of mouth.
+Furthermore, with better user experience, you will get more customer loyalty and marketing word of mouth.
+According to PWC, 73% of consumers say a good experience is key in influencing their brand loyalties.

 Creativity is the way to go if you want to stand out from the competition.